History and Application of AI

 The American Association of Artificial Intelligence hosted its first national conference at Stanford University in 1980.

-• In 2006: Artificial Intelligence (AI) was introduced into the business world.
-AI is now being used by companies like as Facebook, Twitter, and Netflix.
+• 2006: Artificial Intelligence (AI) was introduced into the business world.
+AI is now being used by companies like Facebook, Twitter, and Netflix.

 Deep learning, big data and artificial general intelligence (2011-present)

-• In 2011: IBM's Watson won Jeopardy, a quiz show in which it had to tackle difficult questions and puzzles.
-Watson had demonstrated that it could comprehend plain language and solve complex problems fast.
+• 2011: IBM's Watson won Jeopardy, a quiz show in which it had to tackle difficult questions and puzzles.
+Watson demonstrated that it could comprehend plain language and solve complex problems fast.

-• In 2018: IBM's "Project Debater" argued tough topics with two master debaters and did exceptionally well.
+• 2018: IBM's "Project Debater" argued tough topics with two master debaters and did exceptionally well.

-Google introduced an AI application called "Duplex" that acted as a virtual assistant and took a hairdresser appointment over the phone, and the lady on the other end didn't realize she was talking with a machine.
+Google introduced an AI application called 'Duplex,' acting as a virtual assistant that seamlessly took a hairdresser appointment over the phone.
+Remarkably, the lady on the other end didn't realize she was conversing with a machine.

-AI has now advanced to a phenomenal level.
-Deep learning, big data, and data science are all hot topics at the moment.
-Companies such as Google, Facebook, IBM, and Amazon are now using AI to create incredible technologies.
-Artificial Intelligence's future is exciting, and it will be highly intelligent.
+AI has now advanced to a phenomenal level, with deep learning, big data, and data science becoming hot topics.
+Leading companies such as Google, Facebook, IBM, and Amazon harness AI to create incredible technologies.
+The future of Artificial Intelligence is not only promising but also poised to be highly intelligent.

 Artificial Intelligence (AI) in Astronomy: